minmincg/ElectricCar_Analysis/README.md

 * Grouped Electric and Hybrid Electric vehicles into "Alternative vehicles"
 * Grouped Diesel and Gasoline vehicles into "Fuel vehicles"
 * Measured state proportion of Alternative vehicles over Total vehicles.

+**% of Alternative Vehicles Rate was used to find correlation with other factors.**

 ### US vehicle type distribution pie chart: